 - if you are acting just within one region, it is good to pick the subdomain of your state or region to cut off the visitors from other regions.

 Useful tool: Use Domainr to check what domain name is available for you.

 Text content you use at the website for your law firm is the most powerful tool to attract visitors, convert them into clients and build credibility to your business.
 Let’s consider 2 basic questions about the content: what to write and how to write.

-What you write to your clients is vital both the for the search engines and the visitors.
+What you write to your clients is vital both for the search engines and the visitors.
 Thus, you should stick to some rules and regulations regarding your content.

 First, keep in mind that your content should be technically and conceptually unique.